 Skin patch test for allergies

-Products with these allergens carry warnings and recommend you do a skin sensitivity (patch) test, where a small amount of dye is applied to your forearm or behind the ear.
-If there is no reaction within 48 hours, it's presumed you are safe to use it.
+Products with these allergens carry warnings and recommend you do a skin sensitivity (patch) test, whereby you apply a small amount of dye to your forearm or behind your ear.
+If there's no reaction within 48 hours, you can probably assume it's safe to use.

-However, the EU Scientific Committee on Consumer Products points out that this is no guarantee: there are many misleading and false-negative results, and it can take up to a week to react to the allergen, not 48 hours.
-They also point out the patch test can actively sensitise people to the allergen, so when they apply the dye to their hair two days later they get an allergic reaction.
+That said, as the EU Scientific Committee on Consumer Products points out, this is no guarantee: there are many misleading and false-negative results, and it can take up to a week to react to the allergen, not 48 hours.
+The committee also points out that the patch test can actually sensitise people to the allergen, so when they apply the dye to their hair two days later, they then have an allergic reaction.

-Although most people are likely never to develop a hair dye allergy, you can reduce the risk by making sure not to get the dye on your skin, using gloves to apply the dye and making sure you don't leave the dye on longer than the recommended time.
+Although most people are unlikely ever to develop a hair-dye allergy, you can reduce your risk by making sure you don't get any dye on your skin.
+Use gloves to apply the dye and don't leave it on any longer than the recommended time.

 Your options if you're allergic

-- If you're allergic to PPD, you may also be allergic to TD and TDS, because they're similar chemicals.
-However, studies have found that it's possible to be allergic to one but not others.
-If you have a confirmed allergy to one, it could be worth trying a hair colour with the other – but do two patch tests a week apart, and only apply colour to hair a week after a clear second patch test.
+- If you're allergic to PPD, you may also be allergic to PPD alternatives, because they're similar chemicals.
+However, studies have found that it's possible to be allergic to one but not to others.
+If you have a confirmed allergy to one, it could be worth trying a hair colour with the other – but do two patch tests a week apart, and only apply colour to hair a week after a second patch test that was all-clear.
 If you've suffered a severe reaction in the past, try this only after consulting your dermatologist.

-- For mild allergies, ask the hairdresser for foils and specify that the dye doesn't touch your scalp, or stick with highlights using a cap.
+- For mild allergies, ask the hairdresser for foils and specify that the dye mustn't touch your scalp, or stick with highlights using a cap.

-Note that if you're allergic to hair dye, you may also be allergic to benzocaine, a topical anaesthetic used in some anti-itch creams, dental and medical ointments and cough drops.
+- If you're allergic to hair dye, you may also be allergic to benzocaine, a topical anaesthetic used in some anti-itch creams, dental and medical ointments, and cough drops.

-The chemicals used in cosmetics are regulated by the National Chemicals Notification and Assessment Scheme (NICNAS ), to ensure they remain at safe levels and are clearly labelled for consumer safety.
+In Australia, the chemicals used in cosmetics are regulated by the National Chemicals Notification and Assessment Scheme.
+The NICNAS ensures they remain at safe levels and are clearly labelled for consumer safety.

-However, some of the ingredients found in hair dye – for example, resorcinol and parabens – are suspected to be endocrine-disrupting chemicals (EDCs).
-EDCs interfere with the production, action and/or elimination of our naturally present hormones, and are linked to some cancers, reproductive abnormalities and a range of other disorders and conditions.
+But some of the ingredients found in hair dye – for example, resorcinol and parabens – are suspected to be endocrine-disrupting chemicals (EDCs).
+EDCs interfere with the production, action and/or elimination of our naturally present hormones, and are linked to some cancers, reproductive abnormalities, and a range of other disorders and conditions.
 Find out more in our article about EDCs.